konveyor/kai/docs/custom_ruleset.md

 We need to note, that the message is used by the LLM to generate a fix for the issue.
 In this case, I still think the migration guide docs do a good job.

 > [!NOTE]
-> This process may require some iteration for determining the optimal message for generating the fix that you want for your issue and model.
+> This process may require some iteration to determine the optimal message for generating the fix that you want for your issue and model.

 ```yaml
   message: |